Constellation: Symbols

 The constellations have no official symbols, though those of the ecliptic may take the signs of the zodiac.
 Symbols for the other modern constellations, as well as older ones that still occur in modern nomenclature, have occasionally been published.

 Dark cloud constellations

-The Great Rift, a series of dark patches in the Milky Way, is more visible and striking in the southern hemisphere than in the northern.
-It vividly stands out when conditions are otherwise so dark that the Milky Way's central region casts shadows on the ground.
-Some cultures have discerned shapes in these patches and have given names to these "dark cloud constellations".
+The Great Rift, a series of dark patches in the Milky Way, is most visible in the southern sky.
+Some cultures have discerned shapes in these patches.
 Members of the Inca civilization identified various dark areas or dark nebulae in the Milky Way as animals and associated their appearance with the seasonal rains.
 Australian Aboriginal astronomy also describes dark cloud constellations, the most famous being the "emu in the sky" whose head is formed by the Coalsack, a dark nebula, instead of the stars.